 The biggest factor to consider when determining if a home is eligible for a USDA loan is location.
 It must be in a rural area, defined as having a population of under 35,000.
 To find a qualifying home, you can use the USDA housing eligibility tool.

 Properties for a direct loan must typically be 2,000 square feet or less.
 It can’t have an in-ground swimming pool, can’t be designed to host a business and its market value can’t exceed the local loan limit.

 Costs and fees

 Mortgages come with a set of typical costs and fees, and a USDA loan is no different.
-You can expect to pay a little more for the guarantee from the USDA, both upfront and annually — among other fees.
+Expect to pay a little more for the guarantee from the USDA, both upfront and annually — among other fees.